kennyjohnson78/Storytelling/README.md

 * **API** :  Run `npm run gulp` for back end server .
 The application is up on `http://localhost:3000/`.

 ## Running the tests
-  To run the unit tests, you need to run npm run test, angular-cli is used to run tests.
+  To run the unit tests, you need to run `npm run test`, angular-cli is used to run tests.

 ## Contributing